A comprehensive tutorial on what is Port Triggering and the process to configure Port Triggering. Also includes Triggering Vs Forwarding:

 - For using Internet-based applications like gaming and others, the computer also sometimes uses alternate ports for communication between the web server and the requesting host.
 We just need to enter the outgoing port and the alternate incoming port in the port triggering table for triggering these applications.

 - Then the router will automatically forward the incoming data to the destined LAN host.

 Steps for Configuration

 Step 1: Define the entries in the router for setting up the triggering port.

 Step 2: This is done by logging in to the router by using a web browser.
-Select the Service type option for Port triggering and enter the Service Name, Server IP address.
+Select the Service type option for Port triggering and enter the Service Name, and Server IP address.
 Then click on the ADD button and save the settings as shown below.

-Step 3: Now, enter the application name in the router, service type (TCP or UDP), set the trigger port range and incoming port range number in the settings for the application.
+Step 3: Now, enter the application name in the router, and service type (TCP or UDP), and set the trigger port range and incoming port range number in the settings for the application.
 And then click Apply to save the changes.

 Step 4: Enter the values in the field for outbound traffic.

 - In the Service Name option, enter the application type like gaming, mail, VPN, etc.

 - In the Service User option, select the machine from the drop-down which is going to be used.
 Here, it is selected as ANY, which reflects that we can use all machines in the network.
 If we select one machine for triggering then specify the IP address of that computer.